-Hey guys.
-It’s Syama Meagher, CEO of Scaling Retail, and this is a really interesting topic today.
-This is really geared towards new fashion startups who are kind of fashion hobbyists.
-And today we’re going to talk about why being a fashion hobbyist isn’t necessarily the best idea.
-And today we’re going to talk about what’s wrong with being a fashion hobbyist.
-Now those of you guys who started off designing brands and really, you know, doing a little crochet thing here, starting to build a bracelet there, all of a sudden you might say to yourself, “Well, I have all of these products now, how do I actually sell the products?”
+Those of you who started off designing brands and really doing a little crochet thing here, starting to build a bracelet there, all of a sudden you might say to yourself, “Well, I have all of these products now, how do I actually sell the products?”
 Or, “Oh, these people like the products, now I want to sell them.”
-And then you start to get from this position of, “I’m now a maker and a crafter,” to now all of a sudden, “I want to sell my products.”
-And so today what’s so important is to really answer the question of why it’s not a good idea to just be a fashion hobbyist.
-Because truly, guys, the moment you start to sell your product or you put it on your website, inadvertently you’ve created a business.
-So guys, why not create a sustainable business from the beginning?
+Then you start from this position of, “I’m now a maker and a crafter,” to now all of a sudden, “I want to sell my products.”
+And so today what’s so important is really answering the question of why it’s not a good idea to just be a fashion hobbyist.
+Because truly the moment you start to sell your product or put it on your website, inadvertently you’ve created a business.
+Why not create a sustainable business from the beginning?
 Why go ahead and just say, “Oh, I’m going to dabble in this,” just go for it.
-And so today we’re going to talk a little bit on why it’s not a good idea and how to get yourself out of that rut if you think that you’re a fashion hobbyist that might actually have a business on your hands, or that’s going to want to start a business.

-So lastly, the biggest problem with being a fashion hobbyist is really how it might hold you back when you start to think about going pro.
-Now, going pro in fashion is really starting to understand your market segmentation, spending more attention to your consumers, and less attention to what your own personal taste and preferences are.
-That’s more of the mentality of the fashion hobbyist, right?
-What are your personal tastes and preferences?
+Lastly, the biggest problem with being a fashion hobbyist is really how it might hold you back when you start to think about going pro.
+Going pro in fashion is really starting to understand your market segmentation, paying more attention to your consumers, and paying less attention to what your own personal taste and preferences are.
+That’s more of the mentality of the fashion hobbyist: What are your personal tastes and preferences?
 What do you feel like making?
-But once you create a business that is geared towards selling to a consumer, you might find that the products that you’ve created are not scalable.
+However, once you create a business geared towards selling to a consumer, you might find that the products you’ve created are not scalable.
 You might find that you’re not built for profitability.
-You might also find that you have to make some tweaks and changes in order to speak to the customer who you have in mind that you really want to be working with.
-So, in order to stop yourself from that painful gap, it’s very important to ask yourself, “Okay, do I want this to be a business?
+You might also find that you have to make some tweaks and changes in order to speak to the customer you have in mind that you really want to be working with.
+In order to stop yourself from that painful gap, it’s very important to ask yourself, “Okay, do I want this to be a business?
 How big do I want this business to be?
 What is the startup capital that I’m willing to invest to see if this can go anywhere?”

-And start small.
-You can still do the same handmade process, the same kind of maker feeling of doing things, you know, on your own, but at least you’re doing so with some parameters and you understand that you’re actually testing the waters to see if this can actually be something.
-How exciting is that?
-To be able to have raw skill and talent and be able to turn that into its own profitable business.
-That is something that not a lot of business owners have, right?
+Start small.
+You can still do the same handmade process, the same kind of maker feeling of doing things on your own, but at least you’re doing so with some parameters and you understand that you’re actually testing the waters to see if this can actually be a viable business.
+It’s so exciting to be able to have raw skill and talent and be able to turn that into its own profitable business.
+That’s something that not a lot of business owners have.
 Some business owners are strong on business, but need help with the creative side.
-You as someone who is a creative, who knows how to make things, who loves that process, have on your hands a potential gold mine if you’re willing to add the parameters and get a little bit of strategic advice on how to scale and maybe grow up your budding idea.
+As someone who is a creative who knows how to make things and who loves that process, you have a potential gold mine on your hands if you’re willing to add the parameters and get a little bit of strategic advice on how to scale and grow your budding idea.

-All right, guys.
-Get more on this topic on our top 10 reasons why you should not be starting a fashion business.
-Super duper interesting, really great in-depth content, people are starting companies you shouldn’t be.
-So, find out, maybe you should not be starting a business, right?
-Maybe you actually should be doing something else.
-So make sure you download our top 10 reasons in that blog post, take a read, super interesting stuff.
-And then, if you do think you’re ready to start that business, do download our 21-point checklist on how to start a fashion company.
-I guarantee, it’s the most amazing checklist, it will help you through so many of the hurdles that are taking you from fashion hobbyist, to fashion startup, fashion business entrepreneur.
+Get more on this topic with our blog post on the top 10 reasons why you should not be starting a fashion business.
+Also be sure to download our 21-point checklist on how to start a fashion company.
+I guarantee it’s the most amazing checklist; it will help you through so many of the hurdles that are taking you from fashion hobbyist, to fashion business entrepreneur.

 Are you ready to turn your hobby into a full-fledged fashion design business?
 Start by downloading your free copy of our “21-Point Checklist to Launch a Brand”!